ThamiStoppelli/ThamiStoppelli/README.md

-- 👋 Hi, I’m @ThamiStoppelli
-- 👀 I’m interested in computer science, UI/UX design, illustration and language learning
-- 🌱 I’m currently working as UI/UX designer and studying computer science
+I’m currently working as UI/UX designer and studying computer science.
+I’m interested in computer science, UI/UX design and illustration.
-- 💞️ I’m looking to collaborate on beginner programming projects and projects regarding legal matters as a Law School graduate
+I’m looking to collaborate on beginner programming projects and projects regarding legal matters as a Law School graduate
-- 📫 You can easily reach me through instagram @thamistoppelli
+- You can easily reach me through instagram @thamistoppelli

 <!---
 ThamiStoppelli/ThamiStoppelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.